 Whether you’re facing an arrest warrant or a bench warrant, the end result can be similar: jail time, high fines, and a mark on your criminal record.
 That can hurt your future, and failing to act on that warrant may only make things worse.

 Here’s the good news—you don’t have to deal with your warrant alone.
-The lawyers at the Schwartz Criminal Defense Firm can help you address your warrant, gather evidence for your day in court, and work to get your charges reduced or dismissed.
+The lawyers at the Schwartz Law Group can help you address your warrant, gather evidence for your day in court, and work to get your charges reduced or dismissed.
 When you’re ready to get help with your case, reach out by calling 248-930-5019 or by filling out the online contact form below.